durrantlab/autogrow4/tutorial/TUTORIAL.md

 ```

 ### Graph Generation For Post-Run Analysis

 #### /autogrow4/accessory_scripts/plot_autogrow_run.py

-This script will create a line plot of the average score for each generation
+This script will create a line plot of the average score for each AutoGrow4
-of AutoGrow4 run.
-This is the same type of figure as the `--generate_plot`
+generation.
+This is the same type of figure as the `--generate_plot` option
-option that AutoGrow4 already provides, but this also allows plotting of
+that AutoGrow4 already provides, but it also allows plotting of reference
-reference lines.
+lines.

 This script takes 4 input arguments: